flaf/miscellaneous/puppet/modules/homemade/README.md

 (with the `$title` parameter) and the name of the variable (the second parameter).
 If `$var` is not `undef`, the function does absolutely nothing.

+The last parameter of this function is a specific and additional message if needed.
+This last parameter is not required and its default value is an empty string (ie no additional message).